hassio-addons/addon-ssh/README.md

 1. If you installed the "SSH server" add-on from the built-in add-on, then remove that one first.
 1. [Add our Hass.io add-ons repository][repository] to your Hass.io instance.
-1. Install the "SSH - Secure Shell" add-on.
+1. Install the "SSH & Web Terminal" add-on.
 1. Configure the `username` and `password`/`authorized_keys` options.
+1. Activate `ssl` on the Web Terminal if you use it.
-1. Start the "SSH - Secure Shell" add-on.
+1. Start the "SSH & Web Terminal" add-on.
-1. Check the logs of the "SSH - Secure Shell" add-on to see if everything went well.
+1. Check the logs of the "SSH & Web Terminal" add-on to see if everything went well.

 **NOTE**: Do not add this repository to Hass.io, please use: